datastaxdevs/workshop-cassandra-fundamentals/README.md

 - `networks` to `sensors` is a one-to-many relationship yet there is no integrity constraint.
 This is on you, at application level to ensure the coherence.

 - You should notice than sensors are grouped by network (as the name stated.
-The partition key `network` group all sensors for a same network on the same Cassandra node meaning a request with network in the where clause will access a single node.
+The partition key `network` groups all sensors for a given network on the same Cassandra node meaning a request with network in the where clause will access a single node.

 - `sensors` to `temperatures` is a also a one-to-many relation.
 Every temperature for a sensor will be saved in the same partition.

 <p/>
 <details>
-<summary><b>This table has a major issue...can you guess what it is ? </b></summary>
+<summary><b>This table has a major issue... can you guess what it is?</b></summary>
 <hr>
 The SIZE.
 The more the sensors capture information the bigger the partitions become.
-There is a good practive rule stating that the upper limit for a parition is 100MB or 100k records.
+There is a good practice rule stating that the upper limit for a partition is 100MB or 100k records.
 You need to split values across multiple partitions.
 This technique is called <i>bucketing.</i>
 </details>
 <p/>